Hellinho85/AdvancedC-HW/README.md

 GetNfromList - Generic method that accepts an int and returns the first N ( input ) items from that list;

-3) Create generic methods:
+Task no.3 - Create generic methods:

 PrintList - Method that prints any list of items in the console ( strings, bools ints etc. );

 PrintAnimals - Method that prints any list with Animals ( print method ) in the console ( Dog, Cat Bird and any Animal );

-4) Create a delegate that accepts two strings and returns bool:
+Task no.4 - Create a delegate that accepts two strings and returns bool:

 Create a method called StringMagic that requires the delegate as parameter and that executes the delegate and prints the 2 strings and the result;